rogeliosandoval/Hopper-Services/README.md

 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/photoshop/photoshop-plain.svg" width="60px;"/>
 </p>
 <br>
 This is a website for a made up lawn care company I did in order to practice some of my skills and creativity.
 My main focus of this project was to touch on responsiveness utilizing tailwind's built in media queries.
-I created the logo using Photoshop in order to give the website a more professional view.
+I created the logo using Photoshop in order to give the website a more professional look.
 Responsiveness is the most important aspect nowadays in creating websites so this was a great opportunity for me to practice with just that.
 <br>
 <br>
 <p align="center">